jessamynsmith/django-getting-started/README.md

 1. On the command line, run your Django app:

     $ python manage.py runserver

+Note any warnings you see when you run your server, and fix them if you can.
+For example, it may warn you that you have unapplied migrations.
+In that case, you need to stop the server, migrate, and then run the server again.
+You can migrate with:

+        $ python manage.py migrate

 1. In a browser, open [http://127.0.0.1:8000](http://127.0.0.1:8000) where you should see "It worked!"

 1. Run your tests, if you have any.

     $ python manage.py test

 1. Check that the list of changed files is as expected:

     $ git status -u
     On branch master
     Your branch is up-to-date with 'origin/master'.
     Untracked files:
     	(use "git add <file>..." to include in what will be committed)

     	manage.py
     	my_project/__init__.py
     	my_project/settings.py
     	my_project/urls.py
     	my_project/wsgi.py
     	requirements.txt

     nothing added to commit but untracked files present (use "git add" to track)

 1. Check your diff to see what is in it and make sure it all makes sense:

     $ git diff

 1. Commit and push your changes.

     $ git add -A  # Add all modified files to staging
     $ git commit -m "Initialized Django project"  # Commit staged files
     $ git push origin master  # Push commit to github

 1. You can go to your GitHub project in the browser and you should see your changes.

 ### Summary of essential commit process:

     $ # First, verify that your app is running correctly:
     $ python manage.py runserver  # And check in browser [http://127.0.0.1:8000](http://127.0.0.1:8000)
     $ python manage.py test
     $ git status -u  # Check what files have been modified
     $ git diff  # Look over your changes (always a good idea to ensure it is as expected)
     $ git add -A  # Add all modified files to staging
     $ git status  # Verify that list contains all files that should be committed, and ONLY files that should be committed
     $ git commit -m "Added first view"  # Commit staged files
     $ git push origin master  # Push commit to github

 ## Add Functionality to Django App